Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Proof of Theorem

 \emph{energy defect}.
 Let us recall our agreement that the mean values

 are interpreted as c\` agl\` ad vector valued functions of time.

-Unlike the right--hand side of \eqref{d6}, the energy defect $D_E$ is well defined for \emph{any} $t \geq 0$.
+Unlike the right-hand side of \eqref{d6}, the energy defect $D_{\rm E}$ is well-defined for \emph{any} $t \geq 0$.
 Indeed, by virtue of weak continuity properties stated in \eqref{dd2}, convexity of the energy function $E$, and the fact $E$ is increasing in $S$, we get

 for any $\tau > 0$.
 Thus we conclude that

 Applying the same argument at $\tau = 0$, we obtain

 Consequently, we may infer that